How to use Symantec Endpoint Protection Manager to add an Intrusion Prevention exception

 The SEP clients receive pop-ups and log entries similar to:

 Traffic from IP address x.x.x.x is blocked from [date][time] to [date][time]

 The applied Intrusion Prevention Policy is blocking a specific ID and denying traffic from the specific IP address associated with it.

 To create an exception for Intrusion Prevention Policy to allow a specific ID:

-- Open the Symantec Endpoint Protection Manager (SEPM) console.
+- Log in to the Symantec Endpoint Protection Manager (SEPM) console.

 Article URL http://www.symantec.com/docs/TECH97176